-Getting LASIK surgery is no small decision, and potential clients need to feel comfortable and safe with the idea before they decide to book an appointment.
+Having refractive surgery or LASIK is no small decision, and potential patients need to feel comfortable and safe with the idea before they decide to book an appointment.
 The good news?
 You can help them do that while simultaneously improving the efficiency of your lead generation efforts.

 Good marketing starts with understanding your audience.
-You know – as we know – that LASIK surgery is very safe.
-But it can still be a pretty frightening prospect for a person to willingly have lasers shot into their eyes.
+You know – as we know – that LASIK and refractive surgery is very safe.
+But it can still be a pretty frightening prospect for a person to voluntarily have a procedure done on their eyes.

 Recognizing that hesitation and helping remedy it with your online web presence can be a great way to educate and inform leads in such a way that removes their fears, helps them view you as an authoritative source, and makes them more likely to reach out to you when they’re ready to take the next step.

 While there’s no doubting the importance of Internet marketing strategies like Local SEO, you still need to meet your customers where they are.
 And the truth of the matter is that they’re not always ready to jump right in.
 Sometimes they need a little convincing, a little reassurance, a little bit of help evaluating what they’re getting themselves into.
 That’s the importance of developing what we call Patient Pipelines.

 Here’s the gist: Instead of just ranking your site for important keywords and expecting leads to set up a call with you immediately, you provide them with some useful information – often in the form of blog posts, emails, quizzes, infographics, and much more – to help them become more comfortable with the idea of taking the next step and setting up an appointment.